alphio/gulp-mswebdeploy-package/readme.md

 > Create Microsoft(TM) Web Deploy Packages With Gulp on Any Platform

 ## Introduction
 gulp-mswebdeploy-package allows you to bundle you site file into a Microsoft(TM) compatible web deploy file that can be used to publish to IIS.
 It is useful for creating build for JavaScript \ HTML project that are built and publish with Visual Studio Online, Visual Studio Team Services, TFS or and system that supports Web Deploy.
+Please note this package DOES NOT DO THE ACTUAL DEPLOYMENT it simply creates the package.

 ## Getting Started